Follow the Light: Photographer Richard Powers and Sylvie Johnson in Conversation

 – Richard Powers, Photographer

 Last month, renowned photographer Richard Powers stopped by our Fall River workshop, on the heels of a two-day shoot for Merida’s upcoming collection.
-We took the opportunity talk with Richard and artistic director Sylvie Johnson about photographing Merida rugs, often in iconic spaces, and how they both work the room to bring our original textiles to life.
+We took the opportunity to talk with Richard and artistic director Sylvie Johnson about photographing Merida rugs, often in iconic spaces, and how they both work the room to bring our original textiles to life.

 Q: How long have you and Sylvie been collaborating on shoots for Merida?
 How has it evolved?